uv-rust/par_io/Readme.md

 # `par_io` Parallel I/O library

-Simple library to read and write files in parallel implementing the producer-consumer model.
+Simple library, with no dependencies, to read and write files in parallel implementing the producer-consumer model.

 Synchronous calls to `pread` and `pwrite` inside reader and writer threads are used to transfer data.